Dallas Taylor (singer)

-Dallas Taliaferro Taylor (born May 17, 1980) is an American musician who is the vocalist for the heavy metal band Maylene and the Sons of Disaster.
-He is the former vocalist and founder of the American rock band Underoath.
-He performed on three Underoath albums: Act of Depression, Cries of the Past, and The Changing of Times.
-In 2003, Dallas left Underoath, and was replaced by Spencer Chamberlain.
-He was born in Ocala, Florida.
+Dallas Taliaferro Taylor (born May 17, 1980) is an American musician who is the vocalist for the heavy metal band Maylene and the Sons of Disaster, as well as the former vocalist and founder of Underoath, performing on three albums—Act of Depression, Cries of the Past and The Changing of Times—before leaving the band in 2003.

+Biography

+Taylor was born in Ocala, Florida.

-Although no longer a member, Dallas has said in an interview that he is very good friends with the Underoath lead vocalist Chamberlain and was in a video with some Underoath members having fun at a recording studio in Atlanta, Georgia.
+Although no longer a member of the band, Taylor has said in an interview that he is very good friends with the Underoath lead vocalist Spencer Chamberlain and was in a video with some Underoath members having fun at a recording studio in Atlanta, Georgia.

-In mid- to late-2004 Dallas re-emerged with a new band, Maylene and the Sons of Disaster.
+In mid- to late 2004, Taylor re-emerged with a new band, Maylene and the Sons of Disaster.
 They released an album, Maylene and the Sons of Disaster on October 25, 2005, and signed with Mono Vs Stereo.
 After the release, Maylene and the Sons of Disaster signed to Ferret Records.

-Dallas has been quoted as saying, "I am so fed up with people acting like cowards, and so tired of the many things I've lived for in the past.
+Taylor has been quoted as saying: "I am so fed up with people acting like cowards, and so tired of the many things I've lived for in the past.
 I feel like it's time to get back to where I was when I was young.
 This band is proud of who we are as people, what we believe, and where we come from.
 I feel like so much of music today, especially those who come from a Christian background, spend so much time hiding who they really are, or being ashamed of their beliefs, trying to be 'scene' or to sell records.
 I want every kid to know I am not going to change who I really am to sell records.
-I mean, I absolutely hate shoving things down people's throats, but hiding who you are is just as bad."
+I mean, I absolutely hate shoving things down people's throats, but hiding who you are is just as bad".

-Dallas was part of a two-person piano-based side project, The Everett, with his long-time friend Patrick Copeland from The Glorious Unseen.
-The Everett recorded a four song EP, Destination, that is no longer available.
+Taylor was part of a two-person piano-based side project, The Everett, with his longtime friend Patrick Copeland from The Glorious Unseen.
+The Everett recorded a four-song EP, Destination, that is no longer available.

-In 2013, Taylor started a project with Matt Clark (ex-Underoath, Maylene, Sleeping by the Riverside), Adam Salaga (ex-xDisciplex A.D., ex-Jesus Wept), and Sean Sundy (ex-xDisciplex A.D., ex-Jesus Wept) called Riot Head.
+In 2013, Taylor started a project with Matt Clark (ex-Underoath, Maylene, Sleeping by the Riverside), Adam Salaga (ex–xDisciplex A.D., ex–Jesus Wept), and Sean Sundy (ex–xDisciplex A.D., ex–Jesus wept) called Riot Head.
 They have released three tracks and have mainly remained inactive.